miguel-guerrero/slingshot/README.md

   Optionally used by Chipo

 - hlc.py:
-  High Level Construct built as a layer on top of chipo.
+  High Level Constructs, built as a layer on top of chipo.
 Currently includes Pipeline for automatic flow controllable pipeline generation (see examples/pipe.py), and Fsm, to generate state machines out of algorithmical sequential code (see examples/motor_ctl.py and examples/matmul_simple.py)